ev-shi/info550-final-project/README.md

 7) raw_data folder
 - includes the raw haberman.csv data

+8) renv folder
+- includes all the R package information

+9) renv.lock
+- records which R packages are used here, what version...

+### How to Synchronize the Package Repository

+In the terminal, type `make install` to synchronize your library with the lockfile (renv.lock)!

 ### How to Generate the Final Report

 In your terminal, type `make` or `make report.html` and `report.html` should be